hannahgreene/vigilant-robot/x_team_rules.md

 * meet at the beginning of the assignment to distribute the tasks and toward the completion of project to ensure everything is included
 * meet when it's necessary to discuss about the barriers or disagreement
+* communicate about progress and challenges over email

 ## How we will communicate difficulties with a task assigned to us